-Personal autobiographies should be a minimum of 500 words and approximately 2-5 pages.
-This statement will be examined to determine the applicant's writing ability and will be rated according to the following criteria: clarity of thought, grammar, and readability.
-It will also be used to learn more about you personally..
+Professional essays should be a minimum of 500 words and approximately 2-5 pages.
+This essay will be examined to determine the applicant's writing ability and will be rated according to the following criteria: clarity of thought, grammar, and readability.
+It will also be used to learn more about the applicant personally.